3 Reasons Couples Come To Therapy

 MAKE A BIG DECISION

-Developing the emotional capacity to soothe and comfort one’s self in order to look at choices from many points of view to assess the benefits and the downsides of the circumsatance they each are facing.
+They are developing the emotional capacity to soothe and comfort one’s self to look at choices from many points of view to assess the benefits and the downsides of the circumsatance they each are facing.
 Goal is to come to CLARITY, CONFIDENCE, and GREATER UNDERSTANDING to make the best of a big decision.
 More on Mixed Agenda Couples where one is leaning in and the other leaning out.